retrography/data-management/outline.markdown

 Deliverables:

-- Exercise 2 due (Students who prefer to work on the exercise after their midterms, can return their solutions until Sunday, March 1st)
+- Exercise 2 due (Students who prefer to work on the exercise after their midterms can return their solutions until Sunday, March 1st)

 Quiz 1